marius-test/25_python_interview_questions/README.md

 **22. What are List and Dict comprehensions?**

-Python comprehensions are syntactic sugar constructs that provide a way to build a list, dictionary or set from a starting list, dictionary or set whilst altering or filtering elements.
+Python comprehensions are shortcuts that let you create new lists, dictionaries, or sets from existing ones by changing or filtering their items.
+They are easier to read and write than using loops or functions like `map` and `filter`.
-Comprehensions follow mathematical set builder notation rather than map and filter functions.
+Comprehensions are similar to the way sets are described in math.

 ---